arshsuri96/HandsOnCoronaStats/README.md

 # HandsOnCoronaStats
-Using bar chart race with corona stats
+Using bar chart race with corona stats.

+Bar Chart Race Animation in Python with Matplotlib